Trump administration deports hundreds of immigrants even as a judge orders their removals be stopped

 The bar on deportations stands for up to 14 days and the immigrants will remain in federal custody during that time.
 Boasberg has scheduled a hearing Friday to hear additional arguments in the case.

-He said he had to act because the immigrants whose deportations may actually violate the constitution deserved a chance to have their pleas heard in court.
+He said he had to act because the immigrants whose deportations may actually violate the U.S. Constitution deserved a chance to have their pleas heard in court.

 “Once they’re out of the country,” Boasberg said, “there’s little I could do.”